12Crypto12/cryptorobotics-trading-platform/README.md

 ## How It Works

 ### 1. Account Setup
-Register at [cryptorobotics.ai](https://cryptorobotics.ai) and verify your email.
+Register at Cryptorobotics and verify your email.

 ### 2. Connect Exchanges
 Go to `Account → Exchange Accounts`, and connect using trading-only API keys.